Tour Duration: 4 Days / 3 Nights

 - You visit a wild forest in Bangladesh, not a national park.
 Everything you see in Bangladesh part of Sundarbans is wild.

 - In India, you visit the forest with an engine boat starting from the village.
 In Bangladesh, we’ll take you to explore the creeks and canals deep inside the forest with a noiseless wooden row-boat.
-You float on the canals quietly in the tranquilizing environment and get the best chance to spot wildlife while they do not flee hearing disturbing noise of the engine.
+You float on the canals quietly in the tranquilizing environment and get the best chance to spot wildlife while they do not flee hearing the disturbing noise of the engine.

 - Sundarbans tour in Bangladesh with us offers more activities, e.g. walking deep inside the forest, spending time on a beautiful sandy beach at Bay of Bengal inside the forest while you hardly see any people, watching wildlife from an observation-tower in a dense raw forest, explore creeks and canals with noiseless row-boat to increase your chance to spot wildlife, visit wildlife sanctuaries, etc.